Kermit Lipez: Federal judicial service

 President Bill Clinton nominated Lipez to the United States Court of Appeals for the First Circuit on October 20, 1997, to fill a seat vacated when Judge Conrad K. Cyr assumed senior status.
 Lipez was confirmed by the Senate on April 2, 1998, and received his commission on April 7, 1998.
+Future Maine politician Heather Sanborn was his law clerk after graduating from the University of Maine School of Law in 2007.

-He assumed senior status on December 31, 2011, and was succeeded by Judge William J. Kayatta Jr.
+Lipez assumed senior status on December 31, 2011.
+He was succeeded by Judge William J. Kayatta Jr.

 In August 2017, Lipez dissented when the en banc circuit, in an opinion by Judge Kayatta, rejected a lawsuit seeking to give Puerto Ricans the right to vote.